mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 149 - Optional Chaining/readme.md

 *Our code is more robust and legible.
 But we hide NULL under the rug*

 > TL;DR: Avoid Nulls and undefined.
-If you avoid them you will never need Optionals.
+If you avoid them you'll never need Optionals.

 # Problems 😔